OlivierSohn/hamazed/BACKLOG.md

 (world + positions) then the server starts the transition, then when all players have finished animating the transition, the server starts it.

-- ship safe until is managed by the server, else results can differ between clients!
+- "ship safe until" is managed by the server, else results can differ between clients!

 - continue the level until all ships are destroyed